What we’re doing to prevent LSD

 On 13 October 2022, the Minister for Agriculture, Fisheries and Forestry released the National Lumpy Skin Disease Action Plan.
 The plan has nationally agreed priorities for actions to strengthen Australia’s preparedness, for a potential LSD incursion.

-More on the National Lumpy Skin Disease Action Plan.
+More information on the National Lumpy Skin Disease Action Plan.